 If you are not signed up yet.
 You can register now and begin building your menu.

-MenuCal has been developed to assist Ireland's food service businesses identify and manage allergen information and calculate calories for their menus.
+MenuCal, the menu calculator, has been developed to assist Ireland's food service businesses identify and manage allergen information for their menus.
+It also has an option to calculate calories.
 It has been developed with the input of chefs, caterers and small business owners.

 Register now to begin managing allergens and calculating calories for your recipes!